WHAT'S SCRUM ABOUT?

 - Estimates are mandatory.

-- No new requirements in running sprint.
+- No new requirements in the current sprint.

 - Commitments are optional.

-- Expert teams are allowed.
+- Teams of experts are allowed.

 - Work-In-Progress (WIP) is directly limited.

 - New requirements within the WIP limitation are possible at any time.

 - Board can be shared by 1-n people and is continuously maintained.